-When linkage is by design, you can retaining referential integrity and enrich data containing personal information to lead to breakthrough insights.
-But uncontrolled linkage can result in inadvertent re-identification, whether by good intentioned analysts unknowingly collaborating or by third parties with whom you have limited visibility.
+When linkage is by design, you can maintain referential integrity and enrich data containing personal information to lead to breakthrough insights.
+But uncontrolled linkage can result in inadvertent re-identification or discovery of additional sensitive information, whether by well intentioned analysts who are collaborating or by third parties with whom you have limited visibility and control.

 Privitar Protected Data Domains enable centralized control of what data can be linked.
-Within each Protected Data Domain, you can preserve referential integrity using consistent tokens, but linkages between Protected Data Domains is prevented by using different ones.
-These pseudonyms prevent linkage to public datasets.
+Within each Protected Data Domain, you can preserve referential integrity using consistent tokens, but linkages between Protected Data Domains are prevented by using completely independent sets of pseudonyms.

 Each Protected Data Domain includes metadata for properties such as requester, approver, user(s), purpose and duration of use that define the scope and intent of each dataset.
 You can automate the enforcement of access entitlements and data expiration by using this metadata can in conjunction with your data catalog, identity and access management system, and other data pipeline tools.